DDR-Oberliga: The Oberliga reformed as the Regionalliga Nordost

 In 1994, a new third tier division was established in the area that formerly made up East Germany.
 The Regionalliga Nordost was made up of most of the big names of the DDR-era alongside clubs from West Berlin.
-The only clubs from the final season of the old DDR-Oberliga not to appear here were F.C.
-Hansa Rostock, which was competing at the Bundesliga level, and Hallescher FC, which had fallen on hard times.
+The only clubs from the final season of the old DDR-Oberliga not to appear here were FC Hansa Rostock, which was competing at the Bundesliga level, and Hallescher FC, which had fallen on hard times.

 The league was disbanded again in 2000 and its member clubs were spread between the two remaining Regionalligas (III) and the NOFV-Oberligas (IV), effectively ending the history of the all-East German leagues.

 The Regionalliga Nordost returned in 2012/13 as one of five fourth-tier regional leagues.
 The new league will cover the area of the former GDR and Berlin and the champions of this new division will qualify for a play-off against the winner of another Regionalliga or against the second-placed team in the Regionalliga Südwest to determine promotion to the 3.
 Liga.